dhoulb/blork/README.md

 check({}, "{int}+"); // Throws ValueError "Must be non-empty plain object containing only integer (received [])"
 ```

-A type for the keys can also be specified by using `key: value` format.
+A type for the keys can also be specified by using `{ key: value }` format.

 ```js
 // Pass.
 check({ myVar: 123 }, "{ camel: integer }");
 check({ "my-var": 123 }, "{ kebab: integer }");
 ```

-### String modifiers: Optional types

 Any string type can be made optional by appending a `?` question mark to the type reference.
 This means the check will also accept `undefined` in addition to the specified type.